-PM2.5 in the air is the level of inhalable particles, which are less than or equal to 2.5 micrometers.
+DPIA is the level of inhalable particles, which are less than or equal to 2.5 micrometers.
 These particles can be made up of various chemicals or heavy metals, which may cause cancer (U.S. Environmental Protection Agency, 2020).
 This data comes from the EPA’s Office of Air and Radiation’s (OAR) fusion of model and monitor data in 2017.
 The EPA National Air Toxics Assessment (NATA) and the U.S. Department of Transportation’s (DOT) traffic data sources the PM2.5 data, which is then compiled by EPA’s EJScreen and included in the CEJST data.
 There are about 4000 State and Local Air Monitoring Stations (SLAMS) across the United States that track air pollution levels.
 Limitations include spatial gaps, filled by the EPA’s modeling techniques.
 Gaps occur especially in rural areas where the SLAMS are less likely to be located (U.S. Environmental Protection Agency, 2020).